OTI Festival 1977: Broadcast

 The festival was broadcast in the 21 participating countries, where the corresponding OTI member broadcasters relayed the contest through their networks after receiving it live via satellite.
 The day after the festival, TVE aired a special episode of its variety show 300 millones dedicated to the event, which was transmitted to all OTI members.

-Known details on the broadcasts of the festival in each country, including the specific broadcasting stations and commentators are shown in the tables below.
+Known details on the broadcasts of the festival in each country, including the specific broadcasting stations, commentators, and presenters of the local opt-out are shown in the tables below.